Skip to content

 Optimum thyroid performance depends on a tightly woven interplay of processes, and, as shown above, just one imbalance can throw the whole thing off.

-Traditional tests aren’t always going to recognize the various factors that contribute to thyroid problems.
-If you want to take a deeper dive into your thyroid health, give me a call at 416-481-0222!
+Traditional tests don’t always recognize the various factors that contribute to thyroid problems.
+If you want to learn more about your thyroid health, call me at 416-481-0222!

 By Dr. Pamela Frank, ND